MetaMask/metamask-docs/wallet/how-to/connect/set-up-sdk/javascript/other-web-frameworks.md

 ---
-sidebar_label: React
+sidebar_label: Other web frameworks
-sidebar_position: 1
+sidebar_position: 3
 ---

-# Use MetaMask SDK with React
+# Use MetaMask SDK with other web frameworks

-You can import [MetaMask SDK](../../../concepts/sdk.md) into your React dapp to enable your users to easily connect to the MetaMask browser extension and MetaMask Mobile.
+You can import [MetaMask SDK](../../../../concepts/sdk.md) into your web dapp to enable your users to easily connect to the MetaMask browser extension and MetaMask Mobile.
-The SDK for React has the [same prerequisites](index.md#prerequisites) as for standard JavaScript.
+The SDK for other web frameworks has the [same prerequisites](index.md#prerequisites) as for standard JavaScript.

 ## Steps